chiefsmurph/music-friends/README.md

 - support for adding multiple videos at a time
     - you give it an artist name and album name and it gets all of them
     - you give it a list of youtube video urls and bam
+- playlist "tags" (genres...etc)
+- home page: other playlists you might be interested in
+  - based on tags of your playlists it finds similar playlists
+  - most popular songs [this week] (taking into account plays, downloads and add-to-playlists)